 - Make your name the biggest thing on your resume.

-- If you have different names (like Tenneth, Tenny, or a maiden name), you should use the version that is most searchable on the internet.
+- If you have different names (like Kenneth, Kenny, or a maiden name), you should use the version that is most searchable on the internet.

-- Use the same name across all of your profiles that you have listed.
-Your LinkedIn profile, Twitter handle, and portfolio website should all belong to you.
+- Keep the name the same across all of your profiles that you have listed.
+Your portfolio website, Twitter handle, and LinkedIn profile should all belong to you.

-- Add the job title to your resume in a 1 or 2 pt smaller font than the name.
+- Add the job title to your resume in a 1 or 2 points smaller font than the name.
 Example: DevOps Engineer.

-- If you have a key license or certification, list it in your professional resume header.
-Example: Certified MongoDB Technician.
+- If you have certification or a key license, list it in the professional resume header.
+Example: Certified MongoDB Architect.

-You can add your address next, however, this is the aspect that can be left unlisted for privacy concerns.
+Next thing is to add your address; however, this is the aspect that can be left unlisted for privacy concerns.

 Hiring managers usually look for people near their company.
 This prevents them from funding their travel.

-Instead of your full address, you can simply list the city/region, without a street address.
+Instead of your full address, you can simply list the city/region.

 A phone number is by far the most common way for hiring managers to contact you!

-- List the number you use most and which is widely accessible.
+- List your personal contact number and which is widely accessible.

 - Do not include your present work phone.